terriblelabs/motion-juxtapose/README.md

 # Juxtapose

-Screenshot-driven assertions for testing RubyMotion applications.
+Screenshot-driven assertions for testing Rails and RubyMotion applications.

 ## Installation